dacort/ci-cd-serverless-spark/README.md

 This is the code used for my [GitHub Universe presentation](https://githubuniverse.com/events/detail/virtual-schedule/0a4737d4-4e63-4b50-8) on using GitHub Actions with EMR Serverless.

+There is also a workshop you can use with step-by-step instructions: [Build analytics applications using Apache Spark with Amazon EMR Serverless](https://catalog.us-east-1.prod.workshops.aws/workshops/87bdf4a6-4356-411f-9b21-f8b7e4d02d4c/en-US)

 ## Other resources

 - [EMR Serverless User Guide](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/emr-serverless.html)